 Non-thermal plasma and ozonation are both energy intensive, and considered to be emerging technology and there is limited documentation on demonstrated control efficiency or applicability on VOC and odour destruction for breweries.
 There are limitations to both of these technologies as the control medium must come into direct contact with the odorous substance or contaminant to complete the reaction.
 If there is moisture or particulate matter in the air flow to be treated, the odorous compounds may not have the contact residence time or sufficient exposure to the ozone to completely react.
 The majority of sources have high moisture content so additional pre-treatment systems would be necessary.

-The use of caustic solutions in an oxidizing scrubber would generate a new liquid waste stream that must be treated as an additional wastewater.
-However, the oxidizing agents make this wastewater incompatible with the current system that incorporates recirculation of water within the process to avoid losses of saleable by-products such as spend grains, trub, and yeast.
+The use of caustic solutions in an oxidizing scrubber would generate a new liquid waste stream that must be treated as an additional wastewater; however, the oxidizing agents make this wastewater incompatible with the current system that incorporates recirculation of water within the process to avoid losses of saleable by-products such as spend grains, trub, and yeast.
 The oxidizers are also hazardous to the yeasts used in beer fermentation.
 Oxidation scrubbers using caustic require the balance of oxidation chemicals and can result in the emission of odours if not maintained properly.

 Technical Feasibility Assessment